kreimanlab/AugMem/README.md

 All grid search results will be in the form of ```test.csv``` and be stored in ```toybox_gridsearch_outputs``` folder.
 One can use ```summarize_gridsearch.py``` to plot the optimal set of hyperparameters for each algorithm.

 ## Running algorithms
-Make sure that you are the root of the repository.
+Make sure that one is at the root of the repository.
 Run the following to train and save results of individual algorithm on CoRE50 dataset:
 ```
 ./scripts/optimal_core50/AugMem.sh core50 0
 ```
-***NOTE*** set ```DATAROOT``` in each shell script to the directory where the dataset is downloaded and stored.
+***NOTE*** Set ```DATAROOT``` in each shell script to the directory where the dataset is downloaded and stored.
 Each shell script is an algorithm.
 It takes two input arguements:
  - the dataset names: core50, toybox, ilab2mlight
  - the GPU ID to run the jobs: e.g. 0

 If one wants to run all algorithms at once for a particular dataset:
 ```
 ./scripts/combined_optimal_core50.sh